S4iz4r/Core-Keeper-simple-fishing-bot/README.md

+# Thanks
-Thanks to Ben Johnson for the excellent tutorial he made with a series of videos on youtube about openCV.
+Thanks to Ben Johnson for the excellent tutorial he made with a series of videos on youtube about openCV and other cool stuff.
 Without them, I would not have been able to carry out this project, nor would I have learned so much. https://www.youtube.com/c/LearnCodeByGaming/featured https://github.com/learncodebygaming